Our Lady of Caysasay: Santa Lucia Well

-This old spring-fed well where María Bagohin and María Talain saw the reflection of the Virgin of Caysasay is known as the Balón ng Sta.
-Lucía (Well of Saint Lucy), which was where the public devotion to the Virgin of Caysasay was initially centred.
-A beautifully carved coral stone arch with a bas relief of the Virgin on the facade was constructed over the spring on the slope of a hill near the church, forming twin wells.
-The exact reason for St Lucy's name being attached to the spring has been lost, as was the date of its construction.
-The site of the wells is known as "Banál na Poók" ("sacred place"), and vestiges of the spring running close to the wells are known as "Banal na Tubig" (sacred water).
+This old, spring-fed well where María Bagohin and María Talain saw the reflection of the Virgin of Caysasay is known as the Balón ng Sta.
+Lucia (Well of Saint Lucy), which was where public devotion to the Virgin of Caysasay was initially centred.
+A beautifully carved coral stone arch with a bas relief of the Virgin on the façade was constructed over the spring, which is on the slope of a hill near the church, forming twin wells.
+The exact reasons for Saint Lucy's connection to the spring has been lost, as is the actual date of the well's construction.
+The site of the well is known as "Banál na Poók" ("sacred place"), and vestiges of the spring running close to the wells are known as "Banál na Tubig" ("sacred water").

-The well is accessed from the Saint Lorenzo Ruiz Steps behind the Caysasay Church.
-An inconspicuous narrow walkway from the Steps takes visitors to the well.
+The well is accessible from the Saint Lorenzo Ruiz Steps behind Caysasay Church.
+An inconspicuous narrow walkway from the Steps takes visitors to the well itself.

 To the townsfolk, the apparition had empowered the spring with healing powers.
 Continues Fr.
 Díaz:

 "The Holy Image has performed numerous miracles, not only for those who have gone to the rock to ask for help from the Queen of Angels, but also for those who drank from the water and bathed in the nearby stream.
 These miracles are confirmed in the accounts that Fr.
 Pedro de Arce, Bishop of Cebu, and Governor of the Archbishopric of Manila ordered to be drawn up and prepared by Fr.
 Juan Bautista de Montoya, Prior of Taal, together with Fr.
 Gerónimo de Medrano and Fr.
 Juan de Rojas."

 Religious syncretism

-The image is sometimes identified by some Chinese Filipinos with the Taoist goddess Mazu or the Buddhist goddess Quan Yin due to its alleged origin and former veneration in Taiwan.
+The image is sometimes syncretised by Chinese Filipinos with the Taoist goddess Mazu, or the Buddhist goddess Guan Yin, due to its alleged origin and former veneration in Taiwan.

 Both deities are considered archetype emanations of each other, with the comparative Catholic images of Our Lady of Antipolo and Our Lady of the Abandoned as additional emanations, as all four are related to water and/or travel.

 In popular media

-In 2005, a musical play titled Mapághimaláng Birhen ng Caysasay (Miraculous Virgin of Caysasay) was staged in July 2005 at the Cultural Center of the Philippines in Manila.
-The religious play was written and directed by Nestor U. Torre with music by noted Filipino composer Ryan Cayabyab.
-It focuses on the 1639 miracle on Chinese artisan named Hay Bing who was brought to life after he was decapitated.
-After its initial run, a touring production took the musical to the outskirts of the capital city including Batangas province.
+In 2005, a musical play titled Mapághimaláng Birhen ng Caysasay ("Miraculous Virgin of Caysasay") was staged in July 2005 at the Cultural Center of the Philippines in Manila.
+The religious play was written and directed by Nestor U. Torre with music by National Artist for Music Ryan Cayabyab.
+It focuses on the 1639 miracle involving Chinese artisan named Hay Bing, who was brought to life after he was decapitated.
+After its initial run, a touring production took the musical throughout the Greater Manila Area including Batangas province.